dxw/playbook/src/staff-handbook/wellbeing/where-to-get-support-internally.md

 Mental Health First Aiders are identified in the [company directory in Breathe](https://hr.breathehr.com/employees/directory?name=&company_department_id=&company_division_id=&mh=true), and you can reach out to them via Slack or email.

-I﻿f your chosen MHFA is unable to take a call, they will offer to refer you to another first aider or a member of the People team.
+If your chosen MHFA is unable to take a call, they will offer to refer you to another first aider or a member of the People team.

 ### Helpers